ziyue854/SeisLLM/README.md

 ## Citation

-The baseline models used in this project include:
+The baseline models used in this project include

 - **PhaseNet**
   *Zhu, W., & Beroza, G. C. (2019).
 PhaseNet: A deep-neural-network-based seismic arrival-time picking method.
 Geophysical Journal International, 216(1), 261-273.*